Death of Wolfgang Amadeus Mozart: Cause of death

-Beyond the Salieri theory, other theories involving murder by poison have been put forth, blaming the Masons, Jews, or both.
-One such theory was the work of Mathilde Ludendorff, wife of the German general Erich Ludendorff (who were both anti-Semitic).
-Historian William Stafford describes such accounts as outlandish conspiracy theories.

-Theories involving disease

-Stafford described the effort to determine what disease killed Mozart:
+The historian William Stafford described the effort to determine what disease killed Mozart:

 In the parish register, the entry concerning Mozart's death states he died of "severe miliary fever" – "miliary" referring to the appearance of millet-sized bumps on the skin.
 This does not name the actual disease.

 Mozart had health problems throughout his life, suffering from smallpox, tonsillitis, bronchitis, pneumonia, typhoid fever, rheumatism, and gum disease.
-Whether these played any role in his demise cannot be determined.
+Whether these played any role in his death cannot be determined.

 Conjectures as to what killed Mozart are numerous.
 The following survey is arranged in rough chronological order.

-Some ascribe Mozart's death to malpractice on the part of his physician, Dr. Closset.
+Some ascribe Mozart's death to medical malpractice on the part of his physician, Dr. Closset.
 His sister-in-law Sophie Weber, in her 1825 account, makes the implication.
 Borowitz summarizes:

 A 1994 article in Neurology suggests Mozart died of a subdural hematoma.
 A skull believed to be Mozart's was saved by the successor of the gravedigger who had supervised Mozart's burial, and later passed on to anatomist Josef Hyrtl, the municipality of Salzburg, and the Mozarteum museum (Salzburg).
 Forensic reconstruction of soft tissues related to the skull reveals substantial concordance with Mozart's portraits.
 Examination of the skull suggested a premature closure of the metopic suture, which has been suggested on the basis of his physiognomy.
 A left temporal fracture and concomitant erosions raise the question of a chronic subdural hematoma, which would be consistent with several falls in 1789 and 1790 and could have caused the weakness, headaches, and fainting Mozart experienced in 1790 and 1791.
 Additionally, an episode of aggressive bloodletting used to treat suspected rheumatic fever on the night of December 4, 1791, could have decompensated such a lesion, leading to his death on the following day.